davebenson/doom4-walkthrough/README.md

 proceed into the central room with the Praetor Suit.
 Interact with it, and meet Dr Hayden.

+Ultra-Nightmare skips the Mission 0 fights.

-## Mission 0: Fight: Glory Kill Tutorial
+## Mission 0: Mini-Fight 0.1: Glory Kill Tutorial

 You will come upon a staggered The Possessed.
 After killing it, kill the remaining 4 weaklings.

-## Mission 0: Meet the Imp
+## Mission 0: Mini-Fight 0.2: Meet the Imp

 Interact with a corpse to get the SHOTGUN.